scottfr/SystemsBook/Environment/environment.md

 RESULTS

-The reason the graph looks like this is because of the constraint placed on the the work because of the number of Workers available.
+The reason the graph looks like this is because of the constraint placed on the the work by the number of Workers available.
 This is accomplished by the formula embedded in the flow.

 [Work] = IfThenElse([Work Remaining] > [Workers],[Workers],[Work Remaining])